Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 It touches on elements such as descending the underworld, creatures, prophetic dreams, and most importantly trying to understand how heaven and hell works.

-Both these epic poems also touch on the core concepts of the imagination and the unknown, which you may start to see are two recurring core elements you’ll find in many works of fiction.
+which you may start to see are two recurring core elements you’ll find in many works of fiction.

 After epic poems, we see a of conveying stories onto books shift to books.